Java 21 · Project Loom · Spring Boot 3.2+

 PINNED 📌

 Cannot unmount!
 Carrier thread is blocked.
-Same cost as a platform thread.
+Defeats virtual thread purpose.

 Carrier Thread